Feature Averaging: An Implicit Bias of Gradient Descent Leading to Non-Robustness in Neural Networks: Introduction

-Our technical contributions can be summarized as follows: \begin{enumerate} \item (Section~\ref{subsec:FA}) For certain multi-cluster data distributions (similar to \citet{frei2024double}), we prove that two-layer ReLU networks trained by gradient descent converge to feature-averaging solutions.
-In particular, we show that even though there exist solutions with optimal robust radius $O(\sqrt{d})$ (\Cref{prop:warm_up_dec_robust}), gradient descent biases the weight vector of each neuron to the average of cluster-center features and leads to a solution that is non-robust for any radius $\Omega(\sqrt{d/k})$ (\Cref{thm:main_f_avg}), where $d$ is the input dimension and $k$ is the number of clusters.
-This result also resolves a version of the conjecture proposed by~\citet{min2024can} in our setting (\Cref{thm:conjecture}).
-A proof sketch is provided in \Cref{sec:proof_sketch}.

-\item (Section~\ref{subsec:FD}) We show that if the model is trained with the feature-level labels, a two-layer network can learn each individual feature, leading to a robust model with optimal robust radius $O(\sqrt{d})$ (Theorem~\ref{main_thm: FD_robustness}). \item (Section~\ref{sec:Experiments}) We validate our theoretical results on synthetic data and real-world datasets such as MNIST and CIFAR-10.
-We empirically show that gradient descent learns the average feature.
-Our experiments also demonstrate enhanced robustness by incorpoarating finer-grained supervision information. \end{enumerate}
+Our technical contributions can be summarized as follows: \begin{enumerate} \item (Section~\ref{subsec:FA}) Under certain multi-cluster data distributions (similar to that in \citet{frei2024double}), we prove that two-layer ReLU networks trained by gradient descent converge to feature-averaging solutions (Theorem~\ref{thm:main_f_avg}).
+In particular, we show that the weight vector associated with each hidden-layer neuron converges to the average of cluster-center features and the feature-averaging solution is non-robust w.r.t.~the radius $\Omega(\sqrt{d/k})$, while there {exist} solutions with optimal robust radius $O(\sqrt{d})$ (where $d$ is the data dimension, $k$ is the number of clusters, and the existence of such optimal robust solutions is shown in Theorem~\ref{prop:warm_up_dec_robust}).
+This result also solves the conjecture of \citet{min2024can} under our settings (Theorem~\ref{thm:conjecture}). \item (Section~\ref{subsec:FD}) We show that if the model is provided with the feature level labels (in fact a multi-class classification problem in our multi-cluster data distribution setting), a two-layer network can learn the individual features, which furthermore can induce a robust model with optimal robust radius $O(\sqrt{d})$ (Theorem~\ref{main_thm: FD_robustness}). \item (Section~\ref{sec:Experiments}) We validate our theoretical results on synthetic data and real-world datasets such as MNIST and CIFAR-10.
+We empirically show that gradient descent learns averaged features.
+Our experiments also demonstrate enhanced robustness through the incorporation of fine-grained supervisory information. \end{enumerate}

-Finally, beyond our theoretical settings, we believe a similar feature-averaging bias may emerge in more complex scenarios.
-While there may not be a predefined set of features in these cases, gradient descent could still have a tendency to combine many localized, semantically meaningful (and thus, more robust \citep{ilyas2019adversarial,tsilivis2022can}) features into a single discriminative but non-robust feature.
-We hope our work sheds light on how this feature-averaging bias may arise and how it can be mitigated in broader contexts.